bonnom/Arduino32BitBoards/README.md

 ### ESP32
 - Baudrate: 115200
 - ADC not implemented
 - Able to set PWM frequency and Resolution
+- Low cost boards available
 - KEEP IN MIND: NOT 5V TOLERANT!!
 - Pins Used
   - Trigger: Pin 5